HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 Magick.NET is the slowest package, producing good quality PNG pictures, but lagging behind in the JPG and Webp quality.
 I love its fireworks JPG and it has great real file support, so if that is your thing, go for it!

-MagicScaler is far too white to be a winner for the Team Xerbutri case.
+MagicScaler is far too white to be a winner for the Team Xerbutri scenario.
 This is especially a big deal in the 80px wide thumbnails and high contrast scenarios.
 MagicScaler has the best quality for PNG size.
 I will need to investigate the white problem and what settings are used.
 The total time elapsed is a bit slow, and it uses more memory than System.Drawing, but it is still light weight.
 And I did not optimize these packages, please remember that.
 The file sizes it produces are magically small!
 The quality it produces is high.

 SkiaSharp, sorry you guys.
 I need to redo this test one time with the sharpness tweak, because, unless you have bad sight, it just won't do.

-Overall I may say that System.Drawing has a good JPEG quality, small file size, and good performance.
-MagicScaler rocks with low file sizes and consistent quality, but has a whitening problem.
-So I will not use this for the Xerbutri website.
+Learned a lot out of this benchmark.
+But there is no winner.
+The overall performance of System.Drawing is fine.
+What I want is MagicScaler quality and filesizes, without the whitening in high contrast situations.

 ### Follow-up

 - Why is MagicScaler so white?
 Is it a contrast setting?
-- Why are the PNGs of MagicScaler crazy small?
 - Can I tune picture quality?
-- What settings to use for which pictures?
+Pictures with high contrast and vibrant color ask for a different approach in settings.
+- Can I improve on the file size, by chosing another codec, or other settings?
+- Imageflow produced broken files, maybe due to a mistake in the code.
+I do not expect it to be a winner, and the implementation is not my style.
+- For SkiaSharp I found this sharp-filter on github.
+Implementing this will take some time, and I just don't know if it is worth the effort.
+I still think this is a package to go for if you want full platform support.
+Will it improve the results that much?

 ## Resources